hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ## Integration with Hazelcast IMDG

 As Jet is built on top of Hazelcast platform, there is a tight integration between Jet and IMDG.
 A Jet job is implemented as a Hazelcast IMDG proxy, similar to the other services and data structures in Hazelcast.
 The Hazelcast Operations are used for different actions that can be performed on a job.
 Jet can also be used with the Hazelcast Client, which uses the Hazelcast Open Binary Protocol to communicate different actions to the server instance.

 ### Reading from and Writing to Hazelcast Distributed Data Structures

-Jet embedds Hazelcast IMDG.
+Jet embeds Hazelcast IMDG.
 Therefore, Jet can use Hazelcast IMDG maps and lists on the embedded cluster as sources and sinks of data and make use of data locality.
 A Hazelcast IMap is distributed by partitions across a cluster and Jet nodes are able to efficiently read from the Map by having every node only read from their respective local partitions.
-ILists are always stored on a single partition, so when using an IList as a data source, all the data will be read on the node which contains the list.
+`IList`s are always stored on a single partition, so when using an `IList` as a data source, all the data will be read on the node which contains the list.

 When using maps and lists as a Sink, it is not possible to directly make use of data locality.
 If the emitted key value pair belongs to a non-local partition.
 In this case, the key value pair will be transmitted over the network to the node which owns that particular partition.

-Apart from that, Jet can use any remote Hazelcast IMDG instance via Hazelcast IMDG connector.
+Apart from that, Jet can use any remote Hazelcast IMDG instance as a source via the Hazelcast IMDG connector.

 ## Deployment

 ### Discovery and Networking

 Jet uses Hazelcast IMDG discovery for finding the members in the cluster.

-On the wire Jet uses custom lightweight serialization for small and frequently used types (primitive types and strings) and delegates to Hazelcast serialization for the rest.
+On the wire Jet delegates to Hazelcast for serialization.

 ### Cloud deployment